sametsenturka/aws-agent/README.md

    ```

    can cause unwanted/meant operations decided by Agent.

-4. I have concerns about granting an agent full access to AWS service usage, as it might lead to unexpected costs.

-5. Idk when I take some advanced courses and keep learning, Some of these can be fixed.
+4. Idk when I take some advanced courses and keep learning, Some of these can be fixed.
+5. I have no idea about AWS Pricing but letting an Agent decide can drive your bill up.
+6.

 - **Phidata Documentation**: [https://phidata.com](https://phidata.com)